There is no time like the present to take stock of your website strategy. And these days, your healthcare SEO plan should be at the top of your list.

 - Are my sources credible, accurate and up-to-date?

-Here are some tips for improving EAT in your healthcare SEO content:
+Here are some tips for improving the experience, authority and trust in your healthcare content:

 Skip the jargon

 Use language and terms that an average patient would understand.
-For example, “hypertension” can be changed to “high blood pressure.”
-You can simplify “implement a plan” to “use a plan.”
+For example, change “hypertension” to “high blood pressure.”
+And you can simplify “implement a plan” to “use a plan.”

-The reading level you aim for will depend on your specific audience, but striving for a 7th– or 8th-grade level is a good goal.
+The reading level you aim for will depend on your specific audience, but striving for a 7th or 8th-grade reading level is a good goal.
 You can also use these free tools to help you write more clear, concise content.

 Check for accuracy